FAQs

 What accommodation can I stay in?

-A private room in a shared house in Blanca, named EDOM, 5 minutes walk from Centro Negra (main building).
-The house consists of six bedrooms, 2 shared living rooms, 1 shared kitchen, and 3 bathrooms.
-The house is equipped with a washing machine, bedding, and towels, as well as bikes to borrow.
-EDOM is located at the heart of the village, so it has excellent access to all shops and stores.
-It is ideal to immerse into Blanca’s life and to foster exchange and collaboration.
+The shared house, called EDOM, is located a 5-minute walk from the main building, Centro Negra.
+It consists of six bedrooms, a shared living room, one shared kitchen, and three bathrooms.
+It is equipped with a washing machine, bed linen, and towels.
+EDOM is situated in the heart of the village, offering excellent access to all shops and local businesses.
+It is ideal for immersing yourself in the life of Blanca and fostering exchange and collaboration.

 What should I do if I need a visa for my stay?